 I am back again.
-I thought that this month it would be a good time to look closer to home when it comes to the e-invoicing news blog.
-Nordic countries have always considered to be forerunners in the e-commerce world (at least in Europe).
-And at the same time there is very often drawn seen a connection between Peppols' success and Norway.
-This is why I would like to take a look at how Peppol is influencing e-procurement and e-commerce in the Nordics (with a little highlight on Denmark).
+I thought that this been nth it would be a good time to look closer to home when it comes to the e-invoicing news blog.
+Nordic countries have always been considered forerunners in the e-commerce world (at least in Europe).
+And at the same time, there is very often drawn seen a connection between PEPPOL’s success and Norway.
+This is why I would like to take a look at how PEPPOL is influencing e-procurement and e-commerce in the Nordics (with a little highlight on Denmark).
 It will be interesting to see what conclusions we can draw for the rest of us.

-I also want to include a special part on e-invoicing formats and standards for nerds like me and will take a closer look on what Peppol Bis 3.0 means for local standards such as Svefaktura.
+I also want to include a special part on e-invoicing formats and standards for nerds like me and will take a closer look at what PEPPOL Bis 3.0 means for local standards such as Svefaktura.

 PEPPOL Developments in the Nordics